Citizen-Knowledge-Graph/matching-engine/README.md

 - **Input**: user profile, requirement profiles, datafield constraints, materialization queries
 - **Output**: a report about eligibilities (yes, no, missing data)

-In use in the [foerderfunke-app](https://github.com/Citizen-Knowledge-Graph/foerderfunke-app).
+In use in the [Förderfunke app](https://github.com/Citizen-Knowledge-Graph/foerderfunke-react-app).

 ## Local development